TheEt1234/libox_controller/README.md

 ### Almost everything besides that is *basically* identical to the mooncontroller

+# Test goals
+- 100% test coverage would probably be a very dumb goal to set
+- So instead, the goal is to have 90+% coverage of `controller.lua`
+- Tests are not done on mtg but rather on mystery mtt game (probably airgame, that is good btw)

 # TODOs:
 - user generated libraries
 - cbd release